vazovn/galaxy-dataporten-deployment/README.md

 ### Dataporten application

 You need to have the dataporten openid information ready.
-For development, you can do this yourself.
+For development instances, you can do this yourself.
 On [https://dashboard.dataporten.no/](https://dashboard.dataporten.no/), you will need to register an application.
 After registering, you will find the Client ID and Secret ID under OAuth credentials.
 For production, this should be ordered as UiO.

 The important fields are: